 US President Donald Trump said the attack was a response to the alleged chemical weapon use in Syria’s Idlib, which Washington blames on the Syrian government, a claim Damascus denies pointing out that it has no such weapons since mid-2014.
 Russia described the attack as an aggression against a sovereign state.

-Posted by GPD on April 22, 2017, With 2824 Reads Filed under Russia.
+Posted by GPD on April 22, 2017, With 2859 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.